 I’m tired as I’m writing this, but trying to think of what’s helpful to know…

 OK, the ascent’s steady; there are no significant scrambles or flat bits.
 The path alternates between grass, granite, slate lumps and grit.
-It’s harder than the start of Yr Wyddfa’s Miners’ Track but easier than the Miners’ zigzag.
+It’s harder than the flat path at the start of Yr Wyddfa’s Miners’ Track, but easier than the Miners’ zigzag.
 In between.

 After the initial southwards woodland / brook section, with cute little bridges, the path heads SSW to the halfway point where it turns SE towards the summit.

 Most of the SE section is a loose, rocky path over a gentle incline allowing rest and picnics at the side of the path.
 Striking views show the convergence of North and South Wales — the jagged rocks of the north and the green flanks of the south blending around peaty pot holes full of rust-brown water.
 The path becomes less well-defined and the way is marked by a series of cairns — for this reason, the building of cairns is prohibited up here.

 At about 4km, the path meets the ridge around Llyn y Gadair to the north, where the drop-off’s steep and deep, then follows the contour in a gentle SE/NE curve up to the top, finishing with a mild scramble over the rocks to Penygadair.
 Here the views are of course panoramic.